n-thumann/IPTV-ReStream/README.md

 Open the webinterface and navigate to `Stations`, then download the XSPF Playlist for VLC and open it.
 Done!

 It is also possible to access the source-specific multicast streams directly by opening `/live/mcast_source@mcast_group:mcast_port` (e.g. `/live/87.141.215.251@232.0.20.35:10000` for Das Erste HD) or by using the shortcut at `/live/station/station_title` (e.g. `/live/station/ZDFSD` for ZDF SD).
+Please note that running on Windows only supports streaming one program.
+For streaming multiple programs concurrently use Linux.

 ## Under the hood ##
 For example MagentaTV delivers the H.264 video stream via MPEG-TS, wrapped into RTP packets over source specific multicast.
 Therefore it is not possible to access this stream when connected to a non-MagentaTV line.
 This app is proxying the video stream: It receives it, just as usual, at your Telekom line at home and re-streams it over HTTP to your other devices.
 This concept is inspired by [udpxy](https://github.com/OmegaVVeapon/udpxy).